 Perimeter security for ports and bridges is the first line of defense from disruption to commerce.
 In the past, these assets have been difficult to secure with automated technologies.
 Ports cover large geographic areas that include vast and varied perimeters that are not capable of being secured the same way.
 For example, fences aren’t feasible for the waterside segment of a port perimeter and are impossible to use to secure a bridge.
 Physical barriers also do not provide the necessary situational awareness over the large areas typical for ports and bridges, which can encompass miles of perimeter.

-Thermal Cameras as a Technology Solution
+Thermal Cameras as a Perimeter Solution

 Achieving security awareness around bridge and port perimeters comes down to timely, credible alerts with detail to respond.
 Knowing the nature and location of an intrusion is the key to mounting an effective response.
 While there are a number of options available for port perimeter security, thermal cameras with video analytics have become a best-of-breed solution for port requirements.
 Smart thermal cameras operate day or night, and can “see” what the eye would miss, even over large outdoor areas in complete darkness.

 Recent advances in thermal camera image processing have expanded their traditional role as “night vision” cameras to 24-hour perimeter security solutions, making them an excellent choice for solving port security challenges.
 Thermal cameras that have substantially more on-board image processing accurately detect the presence of unauthorized persons anywhere across site perimeters, enclaves, and isolated outdoor assets, while filtering the effects of environmental elements.
 Smart cameras with sufficient processing can provide accurate detection over large areas, regardless of wind, weather or the movement of small animals, trees or blowing trash.

 Read about bridge and port security customers who have deployed thermal cameras for waterside applications here.